-In the event of a tie, the competitor with the highest score in the Compliance with dimensions, tolerances, and surface finish specified in plans for Milling criteria will be declared the winner.
-If a tie still remains, the competitior with the highest score in the Compliance with dimensions, tolerances, and surface finish specified in the plans for Turning will be declared the winner.
-If a third tie occurs, the competitior with the highest score in the Compliance with occupational health and safety regulations criteria will be declared the winner.
+- Tiebreaker #1: In the event of a tie, the competitor with the highest score in the Compliance with dimensions, tolerances, and surface finish specified in plans for Milling criteria will be declared the winner. - Tiebreaker #2: If a tie still remains, the competitior with the highest score in the Compliance with dimensions, tolerances, and surface finish specified in the plans for Turning will be declared the winner. - Tiebreaker #3: If a third tie occurs, the competitior with the highest score in the Compliance with occupational health and safety regulations criteria will be declared the winner.

-8.4 Competition rules
+8.3 Competition rules

-Please refer to the competition rules of the Skills Canada National Competition.
+Refer to the competition rules of the Skills Canada National Competition which can be found on our website.